bchadburn/computer-vision/README.md

 This is an image classification project using labelled images from the video dataset from [YouTube-8M](https://research.google.com/youtube8m/explore.html).
 The goal of this project is to classify indoor and outdoor scenes with limited data and efficient model training practices.
-Unit test examples are provided along with code to return single model predictions.
+Unit test examples, code for reviewing image augmentations, and code for making single model predictions are also provided.

 ## Getting Started
 Download images, video_category_data.json, and vocabulary.csv